Katusyo/etch-a-sketch/README.md

 WHILE page is open allow for button to change grid size
 - create a draw function
 - create a clear drawing button
-- listen for moude hovering over grid
+- listen for mouse hovering over grid